 On July 3, 2012, the Company signed a definitive agreement with two private Mexican citizens to option the Tenoriba gold and silver project located in southwestern Chihuahua State, Mexico (the "Agreement").
-The Tenoriba project is comprised of three concessions, Mapy 1, Mapy 2 and Fernanda.
+The Tenoriba project is comprised of three concessions, Mapy 1, Mapy 2 (collectively the "Mapy Concessions") and Fernanda.